 Seek medical help right away if your child is having a seizure for the first time.

-See a provider if your child has signs of failure-to-thrive or developmental delays.
+See a provider if your child has signs of:

 Genetic counseling may be helpful for couples with a family history of this disorder who wish to have a baby.